Xu-Justin/patchmentation-dataset/README.md

 # patchmentation-benchmarking

-Dataset spesifications used to benchmark patch augmentation performance of [patchmentation](https://github.com/Xu-Justin/patchmentation).
+This datasets are used to benchmark patch augmentation performance of [patchmentation](https://github.com/Xu-Justin/patchmentation).

 ## Quickstart